 1. The timeline.
 Consult with your photographer about your timeline before sending your invites out.
 If your ceremony is too late in the day, it will mean less time for photos, which makes everything rushed.

 2. The light.
 For beautiful photos you need good quality light.
 My most favourite time to get creative images is at sunset.
 That golden backdrop is special because it’s your first sunset as a married couple.

 What should couples ask when choosing a wedding photographer?

 Will they be personally shooting your wedding or do they have subcontractors?
 It’s so important to meet with your photographer and get to know them as a person.

-Can I see a whole wedding from start to finish?
+Ask to see a whole wedding from start to finish.
 You really want to know if their work is consistent throughout the day and night when the lights get dim.
-It’s also a good idea to ask to see a wedding album as images come alive in print.
+It’s also a good idea to see a wedding album as images come alive in print.

 What do your couples say they love most about what you do?

 That they felt completely comfortable and relaxed not having to pose or force a smile.
 They were allowed to be themselves and the natural emotions came through.

 I don’t turn up to your wedding day as a vendor.
 I invest time, energy and passion into your wedding, finding out your story, getting to know the names of your wedding party and close family, diving into your timeline to come up with something that fits your plans, and giving you a sneak peek on the day that you will never forget!

 What’s your best advice for couples planning their wedding right now?